 Propane Fuel Basics

-Also known as liquefied petroleum gas (LPG) or autogas, propane is a clean-burning, high-energy alternative fuel that's been used for decades to power light-, medium- and heavy-duty propane vehicles.
+Also known as liquefied petroleum gas (LPG) or propane autogas, propane is a clean-burning, high-energy alternative fuel that's been used for decades to power light-, medium- and heavy-duty propane vehicles.

 Propane is a three-carbon alkane gas (C3H8).
 It is stored under pressure inside a tank and is a colorless, odorless liquid.
-As pressure is released, the liquid propane vaporizes and turns into gas that is used for combustion.
+As pressure is released, the liquid propane vaporizes and turns into gas that is used in combustion.
 An odorant, ethyl mercaptan, is added for leak detection.
 (See fuel properties.)

 Propane as an Alternative Fuel

 Interest in propane as an alternative transportation fuel stems mainly from its domestic availability, high-energy density, clean-burning qualities, and its relatively low cost.
-It is the world's third most common engine fuel and is considered an alternative fuel under the Energy Policy Act of 1992.
+It is the world's third most common transportation fuel and is considered an alternative fuel under the Energy Policy Act of 1992.

-Autogas is a mixture of propane with smaller amounts of other gases.
+Propane autogas is specified as HD-5 propane and is a mixture of propane with smaller amounts of other gases.
 According to the Gas Processors Association's HD-5 specification for propane, it must consist of at least 90% propane, no more than 5% propylene, and 5% other gases, primarily butane and butylene.
 (See fuel properties.)

 Propane is stored onboard a vehicle in a tank pressurized to about 150 pounds per square inch—about twice the pressure of an inflated truck tire.
 Under this pressure, propane becomes a liquid with an energy density 270 times greater than the gaseous form.
-Propane has a higher octane rating than gasoline, which can decrease engine knock.
+Propane has a higher octane rating than gasoline, which prevents engine knock.
 However, it has a lower Btu rating than gasoline, so it takes more fuel to drive the same distance.
 Propane's clean burning characteristics allow the engine to have increased service life.